influxdata/docs-v2/content/influxdb/v2.0/query-data/common-queries/iot-common-queries.md

   |> filter(fn: (r) => r._field == "state")
   |> aggregateWindow(every: v.windowPeriod, fn: last, createEmpty: false)
 ```
-At the very end of the query, `aggregateWindow` is used to split up data for the UI to display.
+At the end of the query, `aggregateWindow` is used to split up data for the UI to display.
 Within the agregate, `windowPeriod` divides the data into timewindows that would span a single pixel, so it becomes one point per pixel, specifically the last pixel in the entire window of time.
-The `createEmpty` function assures
+The `createEmpty: false` function assures that the mosaic visualization won't create an empty point with a null value if there is a time window with no data.

+These features assure that the mosaic visualization is properly displayed.

 For more information about mosaic visualizations, see [here](/influxdb/cloud/visualize-data/visualization-types/mosaic/).